-By timothy from Slashdot's originally-it-was-just-one-digit department
+By timothy from Slashdot's bad-examples-world-wide department

 writes "After more than three years being discussed, Brazil's Internet Bill of Rights was approved on April 22nd (and in Portuguese).
 It was rushed through the senate in order that president Dilma Roussef could sign it during the meeting on internet governance that occurs in São Paulo this week.
 In the bill of rights, among other things, net neutrality was maintained, providers will not be legally responsible for content published by users (but are forced to take it down when legally requested) and internet providers are obliged to keep records of users' access for six months and can't pass this responsibility to other companies."

 Brazilian internet users may continue to have the right to be surveilled on social media